jpswade/jpswade.github.io/_posts/2007-02-07-siemens-cx65-review.md

   <a href="http://wade.be/upload/cx65.jpg" title="Siemens CX65"></a>
 </p>

-I decided to get this phone as I had a Siemens ME45 before and that was great for it&#8217;s time.
+I decided to get this phone as I had a Siemens ME45 before and that was great for it's time.

 In my opinion, this phone had a very stylish design.
 It was one of few non-flip phones on the market as they appeared to be becoming the norm.
 I have always been under the impression that like small convertibles, they are girlie.

 The features I particularly liked when I purchased this phone were the custom polyphonic ring tones, vibrate, IRDA, build-in camera for photos and video, navigation joystick, integrated antenna, loudspeaker, &#8220;dynamic lights&#8221; for alerts, full colour display, video playback, silent mode and the ability to sync with Microsoft Outlook.

-At the time of it&#8217;s release cameras were begining to become established in phones and were now the standard, as such this phone even came with an optional flash which plugged into the bottom.
+At the time of it's release cameras were begining to become established in phones and were now the standard, as such this phone even came with an optional flash which plugged into the bottom.
 Quality of photos and video is reasonable.

 Obviously it also came with standard features such as SMS, MMS and Internet/WAP, oh and of course the ability to make and receive calls.

-As you can tell, this phone is pretty feature-tastic, the only thing it is missing from it&#8217;s elegant design is bluetooth.
-To begin with this didn&#8217;t matter as no one had bluetooth either, but as more and more phones came with bluetooth as standard, this phone got left behind.
+As you can tell, this phone is pretty feature-tastic, the only thing it is missing from it's elegant design is bluetooth.
+To begin with this didn't matter as no one had bluetooth either, but as more and more phones came with bluetooth as standard, this phone got left behind.

 Regardless, this is a fantastic phone.
 One of the best things is the navigation.
 Finding anything was easy, and once you were in it, it was easy to use.
 Text messages supported T9, which was really simple to work with, compared to other phones.